-You can use AWS SSO to quickly and easily assign your employees access to AWS accounts managed with AWS Organizations, business cloud applications (such as Salesforce, Office 365, and Box), and custom applications that support Security Assertion Markup Language (SAML) 2.0.
+You can use AWS SSO to quickly and easily assign your employees access to AWS accounts managed with AWS Organizations, business cloud applications (such as Salesforce, Microsoft 365, and Box), and custom applications that support Security Assertion Markup Language (SAML) 2.0.
 Employees can sign in with their existing corporate credentials or credentials they configure in AWS SSO to access their business applications from a single user portal.
 AWS SSO also allows you to audit users’ access to cloud services by using AWS CloudTrail.

 Who should use AWS SSO?

 AWS SSO is for administrators who manage multiple AWS accounts and business applications, want to centralize user access management to these cloud services, and want to provide employees a single location to access these accounts and applications without them having to remember yet another password.

 How do I start using AWS SSO?

 - Sign in to the AWS Management Console of the master account in your AWS account and navigate to the AWS SSO console.

 - Select the directory you use for storing the identities of your users and groups from the AWS SSO console.
 AWS SSO provides you a directory by default that you can use to manage users and groups in AWS SSO.
 You can also change directory to connect to a Microsoft AD directory by clicking through a list of Managed Microsoft AD and AD Connector instances that AWS SSO discovers in your account automatically.
 If you want to connect to a Microsoft AD directory, see Getting Started with AWS Directory Service.

 - Grant users SSO access to AWS accounts in your organization by selecting the AWS accounts from a list populated by AWS SSO, and then selecting users or groups from your directory and the permissions you want to grant them.

 - Give users access to business cloud applications by: